Rent Guarantor Scheme

 - Be able to provide a satisfactory accommodation reference record, either from the University accommodation services or from a current landlord

 - Be able to provide evidence of funding that is in place to maintain the rent payments during the tenancy

-- Have satisfactory academic standing and engagement with the course, and be able to provide a reference from your personal tutor
+- Have satisfactory academic standing and engagement with the course, and be able to provide a reference from their personal tutor

-The scheme will prioritise applications from students from backgrounds where no UK guarantors are available and exceptional circumstances mean that they are unable to pursue other options.
+We will prioritise applications from students where exceptional circumstances mean that they are unable to pursue other options.
 The following groups will be prioritised as part of the scheme: